peyo/dtc-and-vin-data/README.md

 # Beep beep.
-You can find diagnotic trouble codes (DTC) in this repo.
+You can find diagnostic trouble codes (DTC) in this repo.
 You can also find world manufacturer identifiers (WMI) paired with vehicle identifier numbers (VIN).

 ## Currently available data
 1. DTC